 Butch Cassidy and the Sundance Kid Script Resources:

-Butch Cassidy and the Sundance Kid Script at Amazon ($)
+Butch Cassidy and the Sundance Kid Script PDF at Script Fly ($)